Evesham Bell Tower: Recent developments

 In 1976, Walter Wornick, a New Yorker, funded the addition of a semitone bell to sit between the 6th and 7th bells in the frame; Taylor's had anticipated this occurring and thus had left a space for it in 1951.
 The semitone bell, called a flat sixth, was cast in 1976 at Taylor's in memory of Wornick's father.
 The bell was dedicated on 4 December 1976.
 This flat sixth bell, when substituted for the natural sixth, allows a lighter octave to be rung, using the 2nd bell as the treble and the 9th bell as the tenor.
 The 9th weighs 14 long cwt 2 qrs 26 lb (748 kg or 1,650 lb), less than half that of the tenor, which makes teaching new ringers easier.

 At the same time, the ringing room was split into two sections, an upper and a lower room, by the addition of a new floor.
 Since then, the ringing room has been on the upper section, the lower section is empty.

 In 1992, Wornick funded the addition of a 14th bell, another semitone, to sit between the treble and the tenor in the frame.
-Called an 'extra treble', this bell augments the lighter eight to a lighter ten, by utilising the extra treble and normal treble in addition to those used for the lighter eight.
+Called an 'extra treble', this bell augments the lighter eight to a lighter ten, by using the extra treble and normal treble in addition to those used for the lighter eight.
 Like the other bells in the tower, this bell was also cast by Taylor's.

 Following the restoration of the tower from 2015 to 2016, the bells received major maintenance by Taylor's, which included the repainting of the frame and the checking/replacement of moving parts.
 The bells are popular with visiting ringers and they are considered amongst both the finest products of the Taylor foundry and the finest rings of bells in the world.